RealtyOffer/realty-offer-frontend/src/pages/index.md

 ---
 templateKey: index-page
-title: Same Agent, Less Commission
 metaTitle: Buy or Sell a Home.
 Same Agent, Less Commission
 metaDescription: Need to buy or sell a home?
 You will receive bids from compatible real estate agents in your area.
 Completely Free, no contracts, no obligation, no awkward negotiation
-metaKeywords:
+metaKeywords: real estate
+title: Same Agent, Less Commission
 heroImage: /img/shutterstock_image1_purchased.jpg
 mobileHeroImage: /img/shutterstock_image1_purchased copy.jpg
 heroHeading: Welcome to RealtyOffer
-heroSubheading: 'The one-stop shop for Buyer, Seller, and Agent'
+heroSubheading: The one-stop shop for Buyer, Seller, and Agent
 consumer:
   title: Why RealtyOffer?
   subtitle: Do you need a real estate agent that will do the right thing for you?
-  body: >-
-    Our goal is to make buying or selling a home, or getting a mortgage, as easy and stress-free as possible.
-Our Artifical Intelligence-Digitized platform is designed to **educate & empower the consumer** and connect you with **top-rated certified agents**, while saving thousands of dollars through the process.
+  body: Our goal is to make buying or selling a home, or getting a mortgage, as
+    easy and stress-free as possible.
+Our Artificial Intelligence-Digitized platform is designed to **educate & empower the consumer** and connect you with **top-rated certified agents**, while saving thousands of dollars through the process.
   cta: Connect with a RealtyOffer Specialist
   icon: /img/np_real-estate_3187456_000000.svg
 mainpitch:
   title: Wondering how it works?
-  youtubeVideoId: 'USvuAqJF3Is'
+  youtubeVideoId: USvuAqJF3Is
   steps:
     - title: Step One
       body: >-